runemadsen/rune.js/index.md

 ## Getting started

-First download the latest release and move `rune.browser.js` next to your HTML document.
+First download the latest release and move the file called  `rune.browser.js` next to your HTML document.
 Then, add a link to the file in the `<head>` tag of the document.

 ```html
 <head>